Education

 400-Level, 500-Level, and 600-Level Courses

 Students who complete the Materials Science and Engineering Undergraduate Major may continue to study the same discipline in more depth at the graduate major level.
-They may also advance to one of the following closely related interdisciplinary graduate majors: Energy Science and Engineering Graduate Major, Human Centered Science and Biomedical Engineering Graduate Major, or Nuclear Engineering Graduate Major.
+They may also advance to one of the following closely related interdisciplinary graduate majors: Energy Science and Informatics Graduate Major, Human Centered Science and Biomedical Engineering Graduate Major, or Nuclear Engineering Graduate Major.

 Page Top